 First, there is a change to how employee must request records:

-- All requests for records must now be made in writing.
+- All requests for records must now be made in writing (which includes email or text messages).

-- The request must identify what records they request or if they want all of them.
+- The request must identify what records they request or if they want all requesting all of the records allowed to be requested under the Act.

 And the final change is regarding are the additional documents that employees may request per the amendment: